Guide to Exploring the Charming Walled City of Cartagena

 Cheap Eats in Cartagena’s Old City ($-$$)

 For reasonably priced sit down service, La Mulata has always been a favorite of ours for traditional costeño food at reasonable prices.
-San Valentin is also very popular for having good food at very reasonable prices.
+San Valentin is also very popular for having good food at good prices.

 Crepes and Waffles is a local favorite that has a large menu, including a salad bar and a decent selection of vegetarian dishes.
-Plus, they have great ice cream for dessert!
+Plus, they have great ice cream!

 El Espiritú Santo is a long running favorite of locals and has both a very fairly priced menu and daily specials.
 Many other restaurants also offer daily lunch specials often called corrientes or a menu ejecutivo that are generally very reasonably priced.